Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Simulation-based Analysis and Practical Setting Demonstration

 \subsubsection{The Role of the Upstream Detector}

-The upstream detector provides two pieces of important information.
+The upstream detector provides two key pieces of information.
 First, it measures the inflow rate, which is critical for determining whether the current stop-and-go wave is self-sustaining.
-If the inflow is observed to decrease, dispatching a JAD vehicle may not be necessary, as the stop-and-go wave might dissipate naturally.
-Second, it provides the inflow speed, which is useful for determining the speed $v_{\mathrm{t}}$ in determining the JAD plan, as described above.
+If the inflow is observed to decrease, dispatching a JAD vehicle may not be necessary, as the stop-and-go wave may dissipate naturally.
+Second, it provides the inflow speed, which is used to determine $v_{\mathrm{t}}$ in the JAD plan, as described above.